emmatysinger/ProtGNN/README.md

-# ProtGNN: Zero-shot prediction of therapeutic use with geometric deep learning and human centered design
+# ProtGNN: Learned biomedical context for proteins in a knowledge graph.

 This repository hosts the official implementation of ProtGNN, a model for learning protein representations that encode biomedical domain information about proteins using a biomedical knowledge graph.